luona-dev/latestGPTs/research/adressing-experiment/index.md

 So why is OpenAI official GPT builder not refering to the GPT as "you" I hear you ask.
 During research I stumbled across a plausible explanation (by @RonaldGRuckus)[https://community.openai.com/t/custom-gpt-instructions-using-2nd-vs-3rd-person/497663/7?u=luona.dev]: Since the generated instructions have to be part of GPT builders context, it would get confused if these would be written in 2nd person aka "you".
 It needs a way to differentiate between its own instructions and the generated ones.

 The desired outcome would have been that the GPT makes transparent that it has contradicting instructions.
 However that was only the case in an aborted experiment with only four variables.
 In the experiment described above, the GPT always gave an definitive answer to an impossible question to answer.
 This might be a phenomenom to further investigate.

+---

+## Epilogue

+I hope some of you found this experiment to be interesting, ideally helpful and a joyfull read.
+I would like to do more stuff like this in the future.
+If you can and want to support me, you can buy me some time for this on [buymeacoffee](https://www.buymeacoffee.com/kon.foo)

+If you have any feedback, please contact me on [Twitter](https://twitter.com/LuonaDev) or [Discord](https://discordapp.com/users/luona.dev).

 ## Resources